GitForLaw/gitforlaw.github.io/ProseObject.md

    Assuming

-2.1.sec=Each Record has a unique name
+   1. Each Record has a unique name

-2.2.sec=The keys are more or less any string, case-sensitive, without leading or trailing whitespace
+   1. The keys are more or less any string, case-sensitive, without leading or trailing whitespace

-2.3.sec=The values are strings and may contain {Entities} and HTML markup.
+   1. The values are strings and may contain {Entities} and HTML markup.

-2.=[G/Z/ol/s3]

-3.Ti=Rendering
+1. Rendering

-3.0.sec=Given an input of:
+   Given an input of:

-3.1.sec=the name of a Root1
+   1. the name of a Root1

-3.2.sec=the name of a Record1
+   1. the name of a Record1

 3.3.sec=the name of a Key1